 In practice, one generally cannot compute the moments of p(x) (since the distribution p(x) is considered 'intractable'), so that fitting q to p based only on $\mathrm{KL}(p|q)$ does not itself lead to a practical algorithm for approximate inference.
-Nevertheless, as we will see, it is useful as subroutine of approximation procedures, in particular Expectation Propagation.
+Nevertheless, as we will see, it is a useful subroutine for local approximations, in particular Expectation Propagation.